Get Your Insurance Quote

 Learn more about our agency.

-Thomas & Grushon Insurance Agency provides quality insurance and financial solutions to clients in Ohio and seven nearby states.
+Thomas & Grushon Insurance Agency provides quality insurance and financial solutions to clients in Ohio and four nearby states.
 In our everyday practice, we are committed to building a solid relationship with each of our customers while being loyal and honest citizens on behalf of our community.

 As an independent insurance agency, we put the clients at the heart of our business.
 By having the opportunity to represent multiple top-rated insurance companies, we can offer a broad range of solutions maximizing coverage at a price you can be comfortable with.
 By building a relationship with our customers, we are able to inform you about your unique risks while offering insurance solutions to help protect you from the unexpected and plan for the predictable.
 Read more about us!